 HackerOne strives to be a safe and transparent environment for security vulnerability disclosure.
-Our site is currently in beta, and we are working to improve it.

 1. The Information We Collect

 We collect some information from you to create an account that you can use to participate on the site, to make sure HackerOne works properly, and to keep users safe and secure on our site.